RobTillaart/AD524X/README.md

 - **AD524X(uint8_t address, TwoWire \*wire = &Wire)** constructor base class, creates an instance with 2 potentiometer.
-This class does not distinguish between AD5241 and AD5242.
+This class does not distinguish between AD5241/42/80/82.
 The developer is responsible for handling this correctly.
 - **AD5241(uint8_t address, TwoWire \*wire = &Wire)** create an instance with 1 potentiometer.
 - **AD5242(uint8_t address, TwoWire \*wire = &Wire)** create an instance with 2 potentiometer.